loveencounterflow/ltsort/README.md

 * **[–]** modernize
 * **[–]** rewrite as class
 * **[–]** should we support anything but strings as keys?
+* **[–]** do allow to override `before: '*'` w/out having to resort to tricks.
+Might want to resort to the principle that later statements should override earlier ones.

 ## Is Done